In April 2014, federal agents tried to round up cattle belonging to Cliven Bundy

 “The #LVMPD and @Sheriff_LVMPD respect the federal court’s decision in the Cliven Bundy case.
 Mr. Bundy has his own beliefs and has the right to express his opinion.
 The LVMPD will continue to follow the law and has no further comment on this case,” it said.

 Lombardo was an assistant sheriff during the standoff and was elected sheriff that fall.

-Navarro dismissed the case against the Bundys and Payne in a hearing on Monday, according to court papers and a lawyer for the Bundys.
+Navarro dismissed the case against the Bundys and Payne in a hearing on Monday, according to court papers.

-The federal Bureau of Land Management and local authorities backed down in the face off, halted the roundup and returned about 300 head to avoid any violence.
+The federal Bureau of Land Management and local authorities backed down in the face off, halted the roundup of Bundy’s cattle and returned about 300 head to avoid any violence.

 Authorities later accused Bundy of conspiracy to commit an offense against the United States, assault on a federal law officer by use of a deadly and dangerous weapon, interference with commerce by extortion and obstruction of justice.